Sathi Narain

-Sir Sathi Narain (1919 - 19 October 1989) was a Fiji Indian businessman who built a construction and shipping business.
+Sir Sathi Narain KBE (1919 - 19 October 1989) was a Fiji Indian businessman who built a construction and shipping business.

 Family background

-His parents had arrived in Fiji as indentured labourers abroad the S.S.
+His parents had arrived in Fiji as indentured labourers abroad on the S.S.
 Ganges on 21 February 1913 and were sent to work for the Colonial Sugar Refining Company (CSR) estate at Rakui in Navua on the eastern side of the island of Viti Levu.
-After five years, his parents became "free" and moved to a village outside Navua and continued working for the CSR but under better conditions.
+After five years, his parents became "free" and moved to a village outside Navua.
+They continued working for CSR but under better conditions.
 They were also able to grow their own cash crops and sell to the indentured labourers.